Huzaifa-Saqib/Financial-Analysis/README.md

 Financial Analysis of Systems Limited

-Overview
+Overview:
-This project involves analyzing three years of financial data for **Systems Limited**, evaluating key financial ratios, and conducting a comparative analysis with **NetSol Technologies**.
+This project involves analyzing three years of financial data for **Systems Limited**, evaluating key financial ratios, and conducting a comparative analysis with NetSol Technologies.
 Trends and insights were visualized through dashboards, and actionable, data-driven recommendations were provided to enhance financial performance and competitiveness.

 ---